conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 When to rerender
 ----------------

-We need to re-render when there are changes to the following parts of the feedstock:
+We need to re-render when there are changes in the following parts of the feedstock:

-- the platform configuration (``skip`` sections);
+- The platform configuration (``skip`` sections);
-- the ``yum_requirements.txt``;
+- The ``yum_requirements.txt``;
-- updates in the build matrix due to new versions of Python, NumPy, PERL, R, etc.
+- Updates in the build matrix due to new versions of Python, NumPy, PERL, R, etc.
-- updates in conda-forge pinning that affect the feedstock
+- Updates in conda-forge pinning that affect the feedstock
-- build issues that a feedstock configuration update will fix (follow us on `gitter <https://gitter.im/conda-forge/conda-forge.github.io>`_ to know about those);
+- Build issues that a feedstock configuration update will fix (follow us on `gitter <https://gitter.im/conda-forge/conda-forge.github.io>`_ to know about those);

 Testing changes locally